- Published on

 Here is a link to ineed results for any job description with "johnson space center": https://www.indeed.com/advanced_search?q=johnson%20space%20center&l=

-However, it will miss a sizable percentage of the open and publicly advertised jobs.
+However, it will miss a certain % of the open and publicly advertised jobs.

 You could limit your search to contractor companies that are listed as the prime contractor at the center nearest to you.
 You could also limit it to companies listed on the NASA center's prime contractor list as doing work related to the type of job you're interested in.
 Some but not all of the center lists also detail what types of work each contractor company is responsible for hiring.
 A little sleuthing might even get you what NASA orgs each some of the contractors support.